Entanglement Swapping in Quantum Switches: Protocol Design and Stability Analysis: Experimental Results

 \subsection{Simulation Setting}

 The quantum switch can be implemented with different technologies.
 For example, qubits stored in quantum memories can be realized with electron spins of SiV defect centers \cite{Bhaetal:20}.
 The quantum switch is equipped with photon sources, and each of them generates a pair of entangled photons in each time slot.
 One of the photons interacts with the electron spin, and the other photon is sent to one of the end nodes through a quantum channel and interacts with the electron spin at the end node.
 The photon-spin interaction is essentially a CNOT operation on the photon and the spin.
 After the photon-spin interaction, photons are measured in the X basis by beamsplitters and photon detectors.
 The entanglement swapping operation in the quantum switch can also be realized with photon-spin interactions.
 To be consistent with practical devices, we assume that qubits stored in the memory suffer from decoherence.
 Furthermore, we assume that the quantum switch has a finite number of memory slots, and these memory slots are equally distributed among interfaces.
 With these practical constraints, we can evaluate more performance metrics in addition to the stability or throughput of the quantum switch system.
 In particular, we are interested in the following figures of merit: \begin{itemize} \item Average fidelity: for a state ${\rho}$ shared between node $i$ and $j$, the fidelity is defined as $F(\rho) =\bra{\Psi_{ij}} \rho\ket{\Psi_{ij}}$.
-Note that a generated \ac{epr} pair may decohere in the memory slots before being used to address entanglement requests.
-We evaluate the average fidelity of an \ac{epr} pair when they are consumed rather than generated. \item Average latency: the latency of an entanglement request is defined as the amount of time to address the entanglement request.
-Note that the entanglement request may occur at any time in a slot, and we evaluate the latency in units of nanoseconds rather than slots.
-To reduce latency, when there are sufficient \ac{epr} pairs, the stationary and on-demand protocols attempt to address the entanglement requests immediately after they arrive at the switch instead of waiting until the end of a time slot. \end{itemize}
+Note that a generated \ac{epr} pair may decohere in the memory slots before being used to address entanglement requests. \item Average latency: the latency of an entanglement request is defined as the amount of time to address the entanglement request.
+Note that the entanglement request may occur at any time in a slot, and we evaluate the latency in units of nanoseconds rather than slots. \end{itemize}